propublica/upton/README.md

 *skrapojan
 ==========
 Skrapojan is a framework for easy web-scraping with a useful debug mode that doesn't hammer your target's servers.
+It does the repetitive parts of writing scrapers, so you only have to write the unique parts for each site.

 Documentation
 ----------------------